Poland and Ukraine: A relationship in crisis – DW – 12/01/2023

 Poland and Ukraine: A relationship in crisis

-"In Ukraine, the view of Poland's role is becoming increasingly negative," says Polish Ukraine expert Krzysztof Nieczypor of the Centre for Eastern Studies (OSW) in Warsaw.
+"In Ukraine, the view of Poland's role is becoming increasingly negative," says Polish Ukraine expert Krzysztof Nieczypor of the Center for Eastern Studies (OSW) in Warsaw.

 Nieczypor has just returned from a trip to Kyiv, where he has, among other things, been taking the temperature of Ukrainian attitudes to Poland.